Understanding Different Roofing Styles and Shapes: A Guide by HUDCO Roofing & Exteriors

 Considerations:

-May require additional bracing in areas prone to hurricanes or heavy snowfall.
+- Requires additional bracing in areas with heavy snowfall.

-A hip roof has slopes on all four sides, with each side meeting at a common point called the ridge.
-This design is known for its stability and resistance to wind and weather.
+A hip roof has four sloping sides, all meeting at a common ridge.
+This design is known for its stability, making it ideal for areas prone to high winds and severe weather.

 Advantages: